 Shortly afterwards, Mario Botta from Lugano was commissioned to rebuild the new church in honour of St. John the Baptist.
 In 1990, the contemporary church was opened, becoming one of Botta’s most important works.

-The innovative building made from alternating layers of native Peccia marble and Vallemaggia granite was extremely controversial, but eventually became a landmark that is known far beyond the borders of Switzerland.
-The church has no windows, and the interior (which seats about 15 people) is only illuminated by natural light streaming in through the glass roof.
+The daring building made from alternating layers of native Peccia marble and Maggia Valley granite was extremely controversial, but eventually became a landmark that is known far beyond the borders of Switzerland.
+The church does not have any windows.
+The inside, which seats around 15 people, is only illuminated by natural light streaming in through the glass roof.

 Groups, Individual, Couples